 In 1967-1968 The Fellowship of the Silver Stallion was renamed The James Branch Cabell Society (as distinguished from “The Cabell Society” that published The Cabellian).
 James Blish, the well-known science fiction writer joined Hall, as did Paul H. Spencer, and by its fifth issue Kalki became a quarterly journal.
 In 1972, Paul Spencer became editor-in-chief, and Dorys Crow Grover came on board.
 Spencer and Grover had also been members of The Cabell Society, which had ceased publication of The Cabellian: A Journal of the Second American Renaissance and disbanded that year.

 A total of 37 issues of Kalki were published between 1965 and 1993, with no issues published in 1972 or 1979.
 Volume 10, no. 1 (1993) was the James Branch Cabell Society’s final publication.
+These issues may be viewed on VCU Scholars Compass.
 A table of contents and additional information about Kalki have been published by Bill Lloyd and John Thorne on the Silver Stallion website.